dragonfeifei/the-walking-dead/README.md

 130+ million customer reviews

 ## Engineering Challenge:
-Setup MySQL in replication mode, leverage its ClusterControl and Load balancer to achieve highly availability.
+Setup MySQL in replication mode, leverage ClusterControl and Load balancer to achieve highly availability.
 Use MySQL as external database for Airflow.

 ## Business Value:
 With this highly-available batch processing architecture, we can process large volume jobs without downtime.